Look Back in Amber

 Just an orange!

-Recent articles bruiting a new trend for orange wines have thoroughly missed the point.
-Anything which is trendy per se has no real traction and usually designed to appeal to those who are impressed by novelty for novelty’s sake, will thus be ephemeral.
+Amber press often oversimplifies and falls short.
+Anything which is trendy per se has no real traction and is usually designed to appeal to those who are impressed by novelty for novelty’s sake, will thus be ephemeral.
 Skin-contact wines have deeper roots with their origins in ancient wine history and winemaking culture.
+Importantly so as experimenting with orange wines without understanding the process does no favours to the wines.

 In Georgia these wines are the norm as they have been for hundreds and even thousands of years.
 Everything about skin contact wines has a deeper symbolic resonance in this country – the skins, stalks, pips are considered part of the grape and therefore part of the wine itself.
 Whilst the wine is being born (fermentation/ transformation) the skins and rest of the marc are still imbuing it with strength and character.
 When they have achieved their raisin d’etre (sic) they sink to the bottom of the clay vessel and the wine is transferred to a new qvevri to be put on its feet.
 There is no differentiation between white or red or orange – there is wine.

 We see the similar idea with certain Italian vignerons who, by fermenting slowly and for a long time on the skins, make strong wines with grand ageing potential.
-These wines are only released when they have found their equilibrium: La Stoppa’s Ageno, Dinavolino, Bressan’s Verduzzo, Princic’s Ribolla, Massa Vecchia’s Ariento and Vodopivec’s Vitovska will be aged for six to seven years before release.
-Of course it’s possible to make orange wines without the need for lengthy maturation.
-The versions from Matassa, Testalonga, Arianna Occhipinti and Bernabe Navarro, for example, offset exuberant aromatics with pleasant bitterness and striking minerality.
+These wines are only released when they have found their equilibrium: La Stoppa’s Ageno, Dinavolino, Princic’s Ribolla, Massa Vecchia’s Ariento and Vodopivec’s Vitovska will be aged for six to seven years before release.
+Of course, it’s possible to make orange wines without the need for lengthy maturation.
+The versions from Testalonga and Arianna Occhipinti, for example, offset exuberant aromatics with pleasant bitterness and striking minerality.
 Skin contact is always about using the whole grape that nature has ripened rather than discarding significant agents of flavour.